tsahara/r7rs/content/procs.md

 \begin{entry}{
 \proto{car}{ pair}{procedure}}

-Returns the contents of the car field of \var{pair}.
+Returns the contents of the car field of _pair_.
 Note that it is an error to take the car of the empty list.

 ```